Training RL Agents¶

 python3 train_agent.py --agent-type PPO --save-folder logs/ppo/

-This trains a PPO Agent with the default hyperparameters and saves the output to logs/ppo/
+This trains a PPO Agent with the default hyperparameters and saves the output to logs/ppo/.
+Support for

 Weights and Biases is included and can be toggled with: